 Neya, the Arabic word for intention.
-In this case, the intrinsic value to do well.
 With this philosophy, Neya Platform intends to bring together those with common goals of making a difference in society.
-Whether you’re an expert in the sector, an NGO, a business, a social service agency or social enterprise, this platform unites all working towards the same goal and brings together all agents of change – big or small – together for collective sustainable development.
+Whether you’re an expert in the sector, an NGO, a business, a social service agency or social enterprise, this platform unites those working towards the same goal and brings together all agents of change – big or small – together for collective sustainable development.

 Fear not.
 The platform helps you do exactly just that.
 It does facilitates many things, such as:

 - Presenting volunteering opportunities in many cities across Egypt

 - Giving you the opportunity to donate to various causes close to your heart

 - Sponsoring projects by having them accessible at the palm of your hand

 - Providing sustainable solutions for businesses to improve their social and environmental performance: by reducing their environmental impact and ensuring a positive social impact

 - Selling a range of handcrafted items are sold and all proceeds go to the respective NGO that produces them or a specific cause